Girl Singing (Hals): Titles and models

 The Dutch language of Hals's time conventionally distinguished various categories of painting that featured people.
-For example, there were commissioned group portraits of the governors of charitable institutions, volunteer officers of city guards, and the like.
+For example, there were commissioned group portraits of "regents", that is: governors of charitable institutions, volunteer officers of city guards, and the like.
 There were also individual likenesses or portraits (conterfeytsels in the Dutch of the 17th century), which showed a specific person (or sometimes a couple or family) and were typically painted to order for a paying client.
-Unless Hals meant it to be kept in the family (which we do not know), we could think of the Girl Singing as more like a tronie', the term for another category, in which the subject is an expressive, interesting, or funny generic face (so, not a named individual person).
+Unless Hals meant it to be kept in the family (which we do not know), we could think of the Girl Singing as more like a tronie, the term for another category, in which the subject is an expressive, characteristic, or funny generic face (so, not an individual person).
 Tronies and other genre paintings were intended to be offered on the open art market.
 A tronie is thus distinct from a likeness (or portrait) in the Dutch analysis and terminology of the time.
 If money changed hands between the artist and the sitter for a tronie, it was the artist who paid the model.
 Normally, we cannot tell who the individuals were who modelled for tronies.
 Often we can put names to the relatively wealthy people who sat, and paid, for portraits by Hals.
 Hals's work includes several examples in each of these three categories (and others).

 The open art market: In the 17th century, there was little call for religious art to hang in Protestant Dutch churches, but ordinary townspeople in the Dutch Republic would buy paintings (such as tronies and genre works) to hang at home.
 Open-market channels for art included lotteries and Dutch auctions as well as retail sales.
 On the right-hand side of this 1670s painting by Job Berckheyde (at the Städel, Frankfurt) we can see the stall of an art retailer outside the Amsterdam stock exchange.

-Hals's Portrait of a Young Woman (about 1658) at the Ferens in Hull—might be a tronie or an unconventional portrait for which the identity of the sitter is no longer known known.
+Hals's Portrait of a Young Woman (about 1658) at the Ferens in Hull—might be a tronie or an unconventional portrait for which the identity of the sitter is no longer known.

 Style and technique

 Painter and art theoretician Karel van Mander, the master under whom Hals learnt his trade, taught a distinction between the rough ('rouw') and the smooth or neat ('net') styles of painting.
 He advised apprentices and beginners to learn to paint in the smooth style before attempting the rough, because the rough is more difficult.
 Striking aspects of the smooth style are the painstaking attention to every detail and the absence of visible brushwork.
 A subject painted in the smooth style will look relatively static (or composed, or tranquil).
 Intended motion is likely to look frozen.
 A gifted exponent of the smooth style was Hals's apprentice Johannes Corneliszoon Verspronck, who later competed with Hals for portrait commissions in Haarlem.
-Clients chose Verspronck if they sought a detailed, carefully posed and controlled smooth portrait like his Portrait of a Lady.
+Clients chose Verspronck if they sought a detailed, carefully posed and controlled smooth portrait like his Portrait of a Lady, illustrated elsewhere in the present article.